Policy 2020P

 Field Testing

-The superintendent or designee may consider the use of field testing as part of the adoption process.
-Field testing can provide a flexible opportunity to investigate the effectiveness of curricular approaches, instructional materials, and/or assessment resources through careful experimentation for an identified purpose based on student needs.
+The superintendent or designee may consider using field testing as part of the adoption process.
+Field testing can provide a flexible opportunity to investigate the effectiveness of curricular approaches, instructional materials, or assessment resources through careful experimentation for an identified purpose based on student needs.

 Citizen Access to View Core Materials

-Members of the community are invited to review any core instructional materials in current or proposed use.
-Such review may be accomplished at the school, in the district office, or online.
+Community members are invited to review any core instructional materials in current or proposed use.
+Such review may be accomplished at the school, district office, or online.
 The review and examination process should be arranged in a way to avoid disrupting the educational program.
-The review of core materials should be undertaken with the knowledge of district objectives in mind.
+Core materials should be reviewed with the knowledge of district objectives in mind.

 Intervention Instructional Material Selection

-Instructional materials designed to support strategic or intensive intervention for students who are at risk of not meeting established learning standards will be approved by the superintendent or designee based upon evidence from reputable sources (e.g., National Center on Response to Intervention, Johns Hopkins Best Evidence Encyclopedia).
+Instructional materials designed to support strategic or intensive intervention for students at risk of not meeting established learning standards will be approved by the superintendent or designee based on evidence from reputable sources (e.g., National Center on Response to Intervention, Johns Hopkins Best Evidence Encyclopedia).

 Alternative Core Instructional Material Selection

-The superintendent, or designee, will establish procedures through which schools may be approved to use alternative core materials for specialized course offerings or flexible learning environments.
-In many cases, the superintendent may decide that selection of these alternative core materials be made by certificated staff designated by the building principal.
+The superintendent, or designee, will establish procedures for approving schools’ use of alternative core materials for specialized course offerings or flexible learning environments.
+In many cases, the superintendent may decide that certificated staff designated by the building principal should select these alternative core materials.

 Supplemental materials will not require IMC approval or board adoption unless more than five copies are used for classroom instruction.

 The superintendent shall delegate responsibility for examining, evaluating, and selecting all supplemental and temporary supplemental materials to the principal or professional staff of the district.
 This includes preparing all student reading lists using state standards-aligned resources/repositories.
-Staff will rely on reason and professional judgment in the selection of high quality supplemental materials that align to state learning standards and are appropriate for the instructional program and developmental level and interests of their students.
-While supplemental materials do not require item-by-item approval of the IMC, staff are expected to thoroughly preview such materials and to give due consideration to the text complexity, developmental level of students; appropriateness of language or images; bias against racial, gender, ethnic, or other social groups; and other sensitive issues.
+Staff will rely on reason and professional judgment in selecting high quality supplemental materials that align to state learning standards and are appropriate for their students’ instructional programs and developmental levels and interests.
+While supplemental materials do not require item-by-item approval of the IMC, staff are expected to thoroughly preview such materials and give due consideration to the text complexity, developmental level of students; appropriateness of language or images; bias against racial, gender, ethnic, or other social groups; and other sensitive issues.

 Temporary Supplemental Material Selection

-Professional staff of the district will rely on reason and professional judgment in the selection of high quality temporary supplemental materials that are appropriate for the instructional program and developmental level and interests of their students.
+The district’s professional staff will rely on reason and professional judgment in the selection of high quality temporary supplemental materials that are appropriate for the instructional programs, developmental levels and interests.